 git clone https://github.com/okteto/samples

-You now have a functioning git repository that contains a simple python application.
+You now have a functioning git repository that contains a sample golang application.
 In the

-manifest/ directory you also have the Kubernetes manifests needed to deploy the application into a Kubernetes cluster.
+manifest/ directory you also have the Kubernetes manifests needed to deploy the application.

 Deploy the application by executing the command below: